 A Important Note About Acupuncture And Mental Health

 It is important to remember that acupuncture should only be considered an adjunctive treatment to normal care.
 Although evidence may show a positive effect on some symptoms of anxiety and stress, it is important to also remember that in many of the studies this is in addition to usual care.
 At Coburg Chinese medicine we strongly discourage people ceasing medication or other treatment, without support and advice from their treating physicians.

 Our Melbourne Acupuncture Clinic

-When working with patients experiencing depression, anxiety or stress, we begin by looking at everything going on with you and your body.
+When working with patients experiencing anxiety or stress, we begin by looking at everything going on with you and your body.
 Acupuncture and Chinese Medicine look at the mind and body as a whole.
 At Coburg Chinese Medicine we will ask you questions about exactly how your depression, stress and/or anxiety affects you, then we will review other aspects of your health like your digestion, headaches, sleep quality, muscle pain and energy levels.
 At Coburg Chinese medicine we support an integrative and inclusive approach to mental health.

 Based in Melbourne, the Coburg Clinic services people from Coburg and surrounding Northern suburbs such as Brunswick, Pascoe Vale, Preston, Fawkner, Thornbury, Northcote.
 If you wish to discuss how acupuncture can assist you call us on 03 9041 656

 Call us on ☎ (03) 9041 6569 to arrange an appointment or book online below